jdido08/TheShapesOfStories/src/about_pages/about.md

 It’s an idea so simple you can draw it on a napkin, yet so powerful it changes how you see every story you’ve ever loved.
 Here are the basics.

-## The Building Blocks
+## The Building Blocks-
-Imagine a simple graph.
+Every story can be drawn on a simple graph.

-- The Vertical Axis (G-I): This maps a character's fortune, from Good Fortune (health, wealth, happiness) at the top to Ill Fortune (sickness, poverty, misery) at the bottom.
+- The vertical (GI) axis is Fortune.
+Good is up, Ill is down.
-- The Horizontal Axis (B-E): This is simply the timeline of the story, from Beginning to End.
+- The horizontal (BE) axis is Time, from Beginning to End.

-A story’s plot is the line that moves across this graph, and that line is created using just three basic movements:
+A character's jounrey is built from a few symbols that show which way life is going, and how fast.
-- Rise (↑): A character's fortune improves.
-Life gets better.
+- → Stasis: No change.
-- Fall (↓): A character's fortune worsens.
-Life gets harder.
+- ↑ Rise: A change for the better.
+The more arrows (↑↑, ↑↑↑), the more sudden and dramatic the rise.
-- Stasis (→): A character's fortune remains the same.
+- ↓ Fall: A change for the worse.
+The more arrows (↓↓, ↓↓↓), the more sudden and catastrophic the fall.

 ## The Common Shapes